 Overweight hedgehogs have a similar yet different issue.
 They have diseases such as cholesterol and diabetes and are usually addicted to treats presented in front of them.

 The difference here is that they refuse to eat anything if they are not presented with their choice of treats.
-The pet owner has no other option than to treat them to ensure that the hedgehogs are fed with their daily meals.
+The pet owner has no other option than to treat them to ensure that the hedgehogs are fed with their daily meals, for example instead of giving pineapple, you can give him raspberries or strawberries.

 Hence, we can classify pineapples as complete hazards for your hedgehogs, and we can establish that they should be kept as far away as possible from your hedgehogs.